 to Soundfly!
 We help curious musicians meet their goals with creative online courses.
 Whatever you want to learn, whenever you need to learn it.
 Subscribe now to start learning on the ’Fly.

-In the above video, courtesy of our very popular Mainstage course, Unlocking the Emotional Power of Chords, NYU and Montclair State University adjunct professor of music technology, Ethan Hein, explains the concept of the leading tone in music theory.
+In the above video, courtesy of Soundfly’s very popular online course, Unlocking the Emotional Power of Chords, NYU and Montclair State University adjunct professor of music technology, Ethan Hein, explains the concept of the leading tone in music theory.

 Music is all about creating tension and release, creating questions and then answering them with a resolution.
 As you move through the various scale degrees and chord shapes in any particular key, it’s important to be aware of the magnetism each note has back toward the tonic.
 In this way, composers can play with their listeners’ expectations of what should or could come next in a progression, no matter what style of music they’re writing.

 This journey of expectations, and the emotional sentiments each chord brings to the key signature, is a complex yet powerful set of tools to understand how to use.
-Our harmonic theory course double header, Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony, both taught by Ethan Hein, can help you get there as a composer or producer.
-Preview both courses for free, or sign up for our Weekly newsletter to be the first to know about new articles, conversations, courses and discounts!
+Preview Hein’s course, Unlocking the Emotional Power of Chords for free, and read to learn more about utilizing the leading tone!

 The Most Common Chords in Western Music